Phuket Gay Travel

 I’ve always felt comfortable being gay no matter where I go in Thailand, and Phuket was no exception.
 If anything, Thai women from massage parlors approaching me (and grabbing my booty!) would be what made me uncomfortable.
 Ha!

 Read this guide thoroughly, because Phuket is a highly touristic area that needs to be treaded carefully.
 If you don’t plan correctly, you might just end up ordering a pepperoni pizza in an Egyptian restaurant surrounded by Russian vacationers.
-Check out the accommodations and location section below to make sure you pick the right spot.

 My biggest piece of advice for you is to spend time in more than one place in Phuket.
 Gay travel to Phuket probably means you’ll want to visit Patong, but don’t forget to check out some other more local spots!
 Each area of the island (which is quite large) has a completely different vibe.